This One Mobility Exercise Loosens Tight Hips and Relieves Pelvic Floor Tension

 1. It Builds Better Hip Mobility and Glute Engagement

-Many of us suffer from stiff hips due to excessive sitting.
-Sorry to say, but this poor hip mobility just gets more pronounced with age, because our lifestyles tend to become more sedentary in our later years.
+Many of us have stiff hips due to excessive sitting.
+This poor hip mobility just gets more pronounced with age because our lifestyles tend to become more sedentary in our later years.

 Advertisement